 The reason for the possible acquisition of German citizenship by declaration in accordance with § 5 StAG is therefore the non-acquisition of German citizenship despite being descended from a German parent.

-§ Section 5 (1) sentence 1 no. 1 StAG This group of cases concerns children one of whose parents had German citizenship at the time of their birth and yet did not acquire German citizenship by birth.
-This gender-discriminatory exclusion from acquiring citizenship by birth is incompatible with Article 3 (2) of the Basic Law.
+§ Section 5 (1) sentence 1 no. 1 StAG: This case group concerns children of whom one parent had German citizenship at the time of their birth and yet did not acquire German citizenship by birth.
+This gender-discriminatory exclusion from acquiring citizenship by birth is incompatible with Art.
+3 para.
+2 GG is not compatible.

-Background: Children born in wedlock before December 31, 1974 could only receive German citizenship from a German father, but not from a German mother.
-Married children born to a German mother between 01.01.1963 and 31.12.1974 only received German citizenship during this period if they would otherwise have become stateless.
+Background: Anyone born before December 31, 1974 as a legitimate child could only receive German citizenship from a German father, but not from a German mother.
+Married children of a German mother who were born between 01.01.1963 and 31.12.1974 only received German citizenship during this period if they would otherwise have become stateless.

 Children born out of wedlock to a German mother have received German citizenship through their mother since 1914.
-However, this did not apply to illegitimate children of a German father until 01.07.1993.
+However, until 01.07.1993 this did not apply to children born out of wedlock to a German father.

 Entitled persons in this case group: Entitled persons in the case group according to No. 1 include persons born before January 1, 1975 as a legitimate child of a German mother and a foreign father, as well as persons born before July 1, 1993 as an illegitimate child of a German father and a foreign mother.